Dev-Daljeet/GradeManagementSystem/README.md

 # Grade Management System

 This project is a web application which manages the grades of different students.
-It performs CRUD (Create, read(view), update and delete) operations, calculates the average grade as well as letter grade of every student, calculates the overall class average, can register a user [student/professor role] and use Spring security to allow/restrict the access of different URLs depending upon roles.
+It performs CRUD (Create, read(view), update and delete) operations, calculates the grade (average grade, letter grade and overall class average) of every student, registers a user (student/professor role) and use Spring security to allow/restrict the access of different URLs depending upon roles.

-My objective behind this project was to learn Spring Security and use database to loads user and add users rather than hard coding the users in security config class.
+My objective behind this project was to learn Spring Security and use database to load users and add users rather than hard coding the users in security config class.

 Programming language: Java